 Andy VanDyke on Online Attraction Marketing the Right Way

 Andy VanDyke is an Entrepreneur, world traveler, scuba lover, and a network marketing attraction marketing specialist.
-Her story is below in our exclusive interview.
+Her unique story is below in our exclusive interview.

 Wow!
 Thanks so much for doing this interview, Andy.
 You have a great story that I would love to hear.
 So, let’s get started with the interviewing questions!

 Thank you very much for asking me Erik.
 The pleasure is completely mine.